jamestmartin/desert-of-the-surreal/conjectures/framework.md

 We can immediately partition sorts of degree-preserving entailment or refutation systems into those which are compensatory or non-compensatory.

+A fuzzy logic is compensatory when its degrees must compensate between each other such that the more true a proposition is the more false its corresponding negation must be.

 (TODO: verify) T-norm fuzzy logics are non-compensatory fuzzy logics.

 ### Axioms